 Causes of Black Spots

-Black spots on lawn grass occur due to fungal diseases such as leaf spot, pythium blight, leaf smut and slime mold.
-Leaf spot affects many flowering and foliage plants, trees, shrubs and vegetables.
-Leaf smut is more common on bluegrass, fine fescue and perennial ryegrass, while slime mold occurs on warm-season grasses and rarely affects cool-season ones.
+Black spots on lawn grass occur due to fungal diseases such as leaf spot, pythium blight, leaf smut, and slime mold.
+Leaf spot affects many flowering and foliage plants, trees, shrubs, and vegetables.
+Leaf smut is more common on bluegrass, fine fescue, and perennial ryegrass, while slime mold occurs on warm-season grasses and rarely affects cool-season varieties.

 Symptoms of leaf spot include reddish-black to purplish-black spots on grass created by colonies of tiny mushrooms.
 Although individual mushrooms are not clearly visible to the naked eye, the colonies they form when joined together resemble a mold-like mass on grass.

 More common on newly seeded lawns than established ones, pythium blight forms cobweb-like growths of fungi usually apparent during humid, wet mornings or evenings.
 Left untreated, patches that start small can grow over 1 foot in width.

 Initial symptoms of leaf smut appear as yellow patches on grass that stunt growth.
 Left untreated, black streaks of fungal spores appear on the yellow patches.

 Slime mold fungi cause 5- to 8-inch-wide patches or large spots of black fruiting bodies on the grass.

 Scattered leaf spots on grass do not harm the lawn.
 Cultural management of the disease includes mowing the grass slightly higher than the regular required height to reduce stress, avoiding excessive spring fertilization, and watering deeply but infrequently.